February 06, 2018

 By using the amazing capabilities offered to us by machines, we can move from hypothesis-based segmentation, tagging and scoring, onto recognition of the behaviour and paths taken by any individual similar to previous paths and behaviours by other individuals, and create our recommendations and further movement on that.
 This way, in time, the individuals engaging digitally with us, will be guided through our content based on actual behavioural patterns rather than paths predicted by a human brain – with all its limitations.

-A selected few are already doing it – but what about the rest of us?
+A selected few are already using machine learning – but what about the rest of us?

 Some of the very biggest of corporations are going full speed ahead and provide personalization based on machine learning.
 However, we’re talking about a very limited number, who are only capable of doing so, because of their massive size, unique setup and capabilities far beyond the reach of the vast majority of companies.
 And even in these very limited cases, they are not taking full advantage of the immense possibilities.